Optimal Volume-Sensitive Bounds for Polytope Approximation: Uniform Volume-Sensitive Bounds

-We will bound the contributions of the $|X_i|$ to $|X|$ based on the sign of $i$.
+We will bound the contributions of the sizes of each $X_i$ to the size of $X$ based on the sign of $i$.
 Let us first consider the nonnegative values of $i$.
-We remark that $|X_i| = 0$ for large $i$ (specifically, for $i = \omega(\log(1/\eps R_0))$) because a ball of radius $\Omega(\eps)$ centered at the origin is contained within $K_0$, and so by polarity $K_0^*$, and hence $K_1^*$, is contained within a ball of radius $O(1/\eps)$.
-Recalling that $K_H$ is well-centered and applying Lemma~\ref{lem:fixed-ray}(i), we have (up to constant factors)
+Recalling that $K_H$ is well-centered and applying Lemma~\ref{lem:fixed-ray}(i) (where $X_i$ takes the role of $\Lambda$ in the lemma), we have, up to constant factors